 Tony George, DO, is an interventional pain medicine physician who is board-certified in physical medicine and rehabilitation.
-He is one of the specialists at University Pain Medicine Center, with four offices located in Englewood Cliffs, Somerset, Monroe Township, Freehold, and Clark, New Jersey.
+He is one of the specialists at University Pain Medicine Center, with offices throughout New Jersey.
 The practice also has an office in Murray Hill, New York City.

 After completing his transitional internship at St. Luke's University Hospital — Bethlehem Campus in Fountain Hill, Pennsylvania, Dr. George began his residency at Tufts Medical Center in Boston, Massachusetts.
 He then pursued an interventional spine fellowship in the department of orthopedics at the University of Massachusetts Memorial Medical Center in Worcester.
 During his fellowship, Dr. George received additional training in the treatment of acute and chronic sports injuries among high school and college athletes.

 Dr. George's clinical interests include treating a broad spectrum of pain syndromes and sports injuries, including neck and low back pain from disc herniation, spinal stenosis, facet mediated pain, sacral joint mediated pain, coccyx pain, chronic regional pain syndrome, cancer-related pain, myofascial pain, and arthritis pain from peripheral joints.